denoland/rusty_v8/README.md

 For Windows builds: the 64-bit toolchain needs to be used.
 32-bit targets are not supported.

+For Mac builds: You'll need Xcode and Xcode CLT installed.
+Recent macOS versions will also require you to pass PYTHON=python3 because macOS no longer ships with `python` simlinked to Python 3.

 The build depends on several binary tools: `gn`, `ninja` and `clang`.
 The tools will automatically be downloaded, if they are not detected in the environment.